planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Success:** arrive at destination safely.
 > -   **Edge:** *compare to beat rival parties or foes to destination.*
 > -   **Failure:** arrive at your destination if you survive an encounter.
-> -   **Twists:** *Delay, get lost and move to an adjacent area, ambushed later at the destination, lose supplies or trade goods.*
+> -   **Twists:** *need extra day to get back on track, get lost and move to an adjacent hex, roll another encounter, worse encounter, ambushed at the destination, lose supplies or goods.*

 An ***Encounter*** is an event rolled or chosen by the Guide.
 Whether enemies, obstacles, fortune, or misfortune, they tend to eat up precious time and resources.
 Examples include running across a hostile patrol, becoming fatigued, getting a flat tire, or finding a mysterious statue.
 Even on a success, the Guide may want to roll on an encounter table and describe the telltale signs (tracks, noises, spoor, etc.) of what they would have faced.